Allies of World War II: Czechoslovakia

 In 1938, with the Munich Agreement, Czechoslovakia, the United Kingdom, and France sought to resolve German irredentist claims to the Sudetenland region.
 As a result, the incorporation of the Sudetenland into Germany began on 1 October 1938.
 Additionally, a small northeastern part of the border region known as Trans-Olza was occupied by and annexed to Poland.
 Further, by the First Vienna Award, Hungary received southern territories of Slovakia and Carpathian Ruthenia.

 A Slovak State was proclaimed on 14 March 1939, and the next day Hungary occupied and annexed the remainder of Carpathian Ruthenia, and the German Wehrmacht moved into the remainder of the Czech Lands.
 On 16 March 1939 the Protectorate of Bohemia and Moravia was proclaimed after negotiations with Emil Hácha, who remained technically head of state with the title of State President.
 After a few months, former Czechoslovak President Beneš organized a committee in exile and sought diplomatic recognition as the legitimate government of the First Czechoslovak Republic.
 The committee's success in obtaining intelligence and coordinating actions by the Czechoslovak resistance led first Britain and then the other Allies to recognize it in 1941.
 In December 1941 the Czechoslovak government-in-exile declared war on the Axis powers.
-Czechoslovakian military units took part in the war.
+Czechoslovak military units took part in the war.